 Meet the first Assamese singer who faked tens of millions of views on Vevo

-Vevo used to be an on demand advertising supported video streaming service, owned and financed by a few major labels, formally managed by Vevo LLC.
-Vevo consisted of the following:
+Vevo was an on demand advertising supported video streaming service, owned and financed by a few major labels, formally managed by Vevo LLC.
+Vevo consisted of two major parts:

-Vevo-On-YouTube, which used to represent the branded Vevo pages on YouTube; artists had an option to promote their videos on Vevo.com, Vevo-on-YouTube, or both.
+Vevo-On-YouTube, representing the branded Vevo pages on YouTube; artists had an option to promote their videos on Vevo.com, Vevo-on-YouTube, or both

 Pranab Jyoti Hazarika a.k.a.
 Axl Hazarika (VILL/TOWN KAINADHARA PS BASISTHA, SUB DIVN GUWAHATI, OPP.
 KHANAPARA OVER BRIDGE, GUWAHATI 781022, ASSAM, INDIA) is suspected of fabricating tens of millions of video views on Vevo and YouTube during the period May 2014 – July 2015, including but not limited to forgery, criminal breach of trust and cheating.
 Every effort we made to reach an agreement with him and settle the matter was arrogantly ignored.

-On November 15, 2017, the case was reported to the IC3 via WWW.IC3.GOV in its entirety.
+On November 15, 2017, the case was submitted to the IC3 via WWW.IC3.GOV in its entirety.

-Shortly after, on December 15, 2017, Vevo's board of directors announced a "leadership transition at the world's leading all-premium music video and entertainment platform".
+Shortly after the submission of our report, on December 15, 2017 Vevo's board of directors announced a "leadership transition at the world's leading all-premium music video and entertainment platform".

 Erik Huggers, Vevo's President and CEO since 2015, had decided to step down to "pursue new opportunities".